laminlabs/lamindb/docs/guide/get-started.md

 ## What is a LaminDB instance?

-Each LaminDB instance is

-- a [data lakehouse](https://www.databricks.com/glossary/data-lakehouse) that manages indexed object storage (local directories, S3, GCP)
-- a SQL query engine (SQLite, Postgres, and soon, BigQuery)
+Each LaminDB instance is a [data lakehouse](https://www.databricks.com/glossary/data-lakehouse) that manages indexed object storage (local directories, S3, GCP) with a SQL query engine (SQLite, Postgres, and soon, BigQuery).

 ## Features